matheusmoreira/liblinux/README.markdown

 The library and all examples are freestanding and have no dependencies.
 They are built with GNU Make.
 Running `make` without arguments will create both static and shared libraries.
+Optional features available:

+- Process startup code

+  Code that serves as the process entry point and performs initialization before passing control to application code.
+  The current implementation facilitates access to the argument, environment and auxiliary vectors.
+  GCC calls these objects `startfiles`.

+- `liblinux.specs` file for GCC

+  This file tells GCC to use liblinux `startfiles`.

+- `liblinux-gcc` wrapper script

+  This script makes GCC use the `liblinux.specs` file.
+  It was inspired by and works just like [`musl-gcc`][musl-gcc].

+- Example code

+  Examples that demonstrate use of many system calls are provided.
+  They are compiled with `liblinux-gcc` and can use both the static and dynamic liblinux.

 Currently, the only supported architecture and compiler is `x86_64` and `GCC`, respectively.